encryption-alliance/unified-vault-format/vault metadata/README.md

 Each vault contains one vault metadata file, which holds essential information like encryption parameters.

 > [!NOTE]
-> In order to decrypt this file, a KEK is required.
-Retrieval of this KEK is application-specific and the workflow is not part of this spec.
+> In order to decrypt this file, a _KEK_ is required.
+Retrieval of this _KEK_ is application-specific and the workflow is not part of this spec.
+The _KEK_ MAY change any time and MUST change during [key rotation](key-rotation.md).

 The vault metadata file is the entry point for vault access, as it contains the vault keys that all subsequent cryptographic operations depend upon: